MTayyab10/How-to-Start-a-Start-up/README.md

  > If you're building an Internet service, ignore things like total registrations, don't talk about them, don't let anyone in the company talk about them.

  And look at
-  - Growth and active users,
+  - Growth and active users
   - Ativity levels
+  - Cohort retention,
+  - Revenue,
+  - Net promoter scores

- -cohort retention, revenue, net promoter scores, these things that matter.
+  these things that matter.
 And then be brutally honest if they're not going in the right direction.
 Startups live on growth, its the indicator of a great product.